compas-dev/compas_fab/docs/examples/02_description_models/03_targets.rst

 Waypoints (Multiple Points / Segments)
 ------------------------------------------

-The :class:`compas_fab.robots.Waypoints` classes are used to describe a sequence of waypoints that the robot should pass through in a planned motion.
+Waypoints classes are used to describe a sequence of waypoints that the robot should pass through in a planned motion.
 They are similar to Targets classes but contain a list of targets instead of a single target, which is useful for tasks such as drawing, welding or 3D printing.